Can I Monetize Patents Through Licensing Without Selling Them

 Conclusion

 Licensing patents as an income-earning entity gives a patent owner the opportunity to benefit from his invention without selling the invention.
 Through licensing, you become an owner producing revenue and countering risk regarding the potential hazard of commercialization.
-You add value to patents by choosing correctly both the nature of licensing contract to enter and your assessment of potential licensees and negotiation to get favorable terms.
+You add value to patents by choosing correctly both the nature of the licensing contract to enter and your assessment of potential licensees and negotiation to get favourable terms.
 With either type of exclusive license, or even with a sublicensing or cross-licensing agreement, this patent licensing provides you with an easy road to bringing your intellectual property to bear long-term for greater financial payback.

 Leave a Reply